Introduction to Stokes structures: Riemann-Hilbert and Laplace on the affine line (the regular case)

 \chapter{Riemann-Hilbert and Laplace on the~affine~line (the regular case)}

-\begin{sommaire} The Laplace transform of a holonomic $\cD$-module $M$ on the affine line $\Afu$ is a holonomic $\cD$-module $\Fou M$ on the affine line $\Afuh$.
+\begin{sommaire} The Laplace transform $\Fou M$ of a holonomic $\cD$-module $M$ on the affine line $\Afu$ is also holonomic.
 If $M$ has only regular singularities (included at infinity), $\Fou M$ provides the simplest example of an irregular singularity (at infinity).
 We will describe the Stokes-filtered local system attached to $\Fou M$ at infinity in terms of data of $M$.
-More precisely, we define the topological Laplace transform of the perverse sheaf $\DR^\an M$ as a perverse sheaf on $\Afuh$ equipped with a Stokes structure at infinity.
+More precisely, we define the topological Laplace transform of the perverse sheaf $\pDR^\an M$ as a perverse sheaf on $\Afuh$ equipped with a Stokes structure at infinity.
 We make explicit this topological Laplace transform.
-As a consequence, if $\kk$ is a subfield of $\CC$ and if we have a $\kk$-structure on $\DR^\an M$, we find a natural $\kk$-structure on $\DR^\an\Fou M$ which extends to the Stokes filtration at infinity.
+As a consequence, if $\kk$ is a subfield of $\CC$ and if we have a $\kk$-structure on $\pDR^\an M$, we find a natural $\kk$-structure on $\pDR^\an\Fou M$ which extends to the Stokes filtration at infinity.
 In other words, the Stokes matrices can be defined over~$\kk$.
-We end this \chaptersname by analyzing the behaviour of duality by Laplace and topological Laplace transformation, as well as the relations between them. \end{sommaire}
+We end this \chaptersname by analyzing the behaviour of duality by Laplace and topological Laplace transformation, and the relations between them. \end{sommaire}